JNecov75/eslint-standards/README.md

 # ESLint Rules and Javascript Coding Standards
 This repo contains the ESLint file and explanations for the rule choices within.
 This setup is geared towards javascript best practices, with Sencha ExtJS in mind, though the ruleset is pretty much universal.
+All of the rules below are linked to their corresponding ESLint documentation page.

 ## Table of Contents
 1. [Global](#global)